 The DB2 OLAP Server kernel (also known as the multidimensional data storage manager) offers improved performance with direct I/O (input/output) and no-wait I/O on most server platforms and file systems.
+On OS/390, the multidimensional storage manager now uses linear VSAM data sets to store the multidimensional data.
 The kernel also adds a data file cache that improves performance.
 See the OLAP Database Administrator's Guide, Volume I for more information.